 Steps to Hosting An Effective Visit:

 Post flyers around the community and send invitations to family members.
 Encourage staff members to attend and invite individuals from your corporate office.
-Let ALFA know about your event and invite representatives from ALFA’s state affiliate or chapter as well.
+Let Argentum know about your event and invite representatives from Argentum’s state affiliate or chapter as well.
 The more attendees, the more likely the elected official is to remember the event and return in the future.

 Inviting an elected official to your community can be fun and exciting for the residents, the residents’ families, as well as the staff at the community.
 In addition, elected officials enjoy meeting constituents and getting to know the businesses located in their district.
 Make the event even more enjoyable by putting together a list of fun facts about the state and the representative.
 This will give attendees something to talk about while they wait to speak to their legislator.

 Here is a sample from a recent event in Connecticut.